AliSoftware/alisoftware.github.io/_posts/2016-02-06-async-errors.md

 Problem is, `Result` is not built in the Swift standard library, and a lot of functions use `throw` to report synchronous errors anyway.
 Like in practice, to build a `User` from a `NSDictionary` we might have a `init(dict: NSDictionary) throws` constructor instead of a `NSDictionary -> Result<User>` function.

-So how to mix both those worlds?
+How can we mix both those worlds?
 Easy: let's extend `Result` just for that[^noescape]!

 ```swift
 extension Result {